LSM Storage Engine

 In SmartEngine, data is organized into a Log-Structured Merge Tree (LSM Tree), which consists of multiple levels:

-• L0 (Level 0): This is the initial level where flushed data from the MemTable is stored.
-L0 files are unsorted and may overlap in key ranges.
+- L0 (Level 0): This is the initial level where flushed data from the MemTable is stored.
+L0 layers are unsorted and may overlap in key ranges.

-• L1 (Level 1): As L0 files accumulate, they are compacted and merged into L1, which is sorted and non-overlapping in key ranges.
+- L1 (Level 1): As L0 layers accumulate, they are compacted and merged into L1, which is sorted and non-overlapping in key ranges.

-• L2 (Level 2): L1 files are further compacted and merged into L2, which is larger and more optimized for reads.
+- L2 (Level 2): L1 layer is further compacted and merged into L2, which is larger and more optimized for reads.
 Each level is progressively larger and more compacted than the previous, ensuring efficient storage and fast access to frequently read data.
 The LSM tree structure allows SmartEngine to handle high write throughput while maintaining efficient query performance by keeping the most recent data easily accessible in higher levels.

 Extent